RoosterDragon/Desktop-Ponies/Content/readme.txt

 v1.43:
 - Added Ms. Peachbottom by Loaded--Dice.
-- Added Pound Cake, Pumpkin Cake & The Shopkeeper by Bot-chan.
+- Added Pound Cake, Pumpkin Cake, Shopkeeper & Shoeshine by Bot-chan.
 - Added a Community Links screen.
 This lists some useful community URLs and will also notify you when new releases become available.
+- Ponies with missing image files will no longer show up for selection, but will show up in the editor so the links can be fixed.
 - Prevent mini-games crashing when using ponies with no 'Any' group behaviors.
 - Fixed effects that were not following their parent ponies when they were configured to do so.
 - Fixed interactions not being considered for use if more ponies than just the interaction targets were present.
-- Fixed crash when trying to start ponies on Windows and the profile speicifed alpha blending to be off.
+- Fixed crash when trying to start ponies on Windows and the profile specified alpha blending to be off.
+- Fixed crash when navigating to previous behaviors in the image centers editor screen.

 v1.42.2.9:
 - Added Flash Sentry by Bot-chan.